 Typically, a male spider will often die after mating with a female, since he either gets eaten or his life is just up.

 The female will usually live long enough to produce an egg sac or two before dying herself once the heavy frosts hit.

 Of course, if the weather in your area is frequently mild, you might be surprised to see the same female living for one or two years before passing on.

 What do Garden Spiders Eat?

 The easier question is what don’t they eat?

-If it flies, hops or crawls and is unlucky enough to wander into the spider’s web, it’s straight-up lunch, no questions asked.
+If it flies, hops, or crawls and is unlucky enough to wander into the spider’s web, it’s a straight-up lunch, no questions asked.

 Some of the bigger individuals can even tackle animals like hummingbirds and frogs, though this isn’t too common since spiders don’t usually live to get that big.

 The yellow garden spider, in particular, is a highly useful little buddy to keep around, since they’re veritable arachnoid ninjas.